Anamika-Basu-Thakur-567/Consumer-Complaint-Categorization-for-Financial-Services/README.md

 The model is trained on a dataset of customer complaints and can predict the category for new, unseen complaints.

 ## Key Features
--**Extensive Text Preprocessing:** Implements a robust text cleaning pipeline which includes:
+- **Extensive Text Preprocessing:** Implements a robust text cleaning pipeline which includes:
    - Lowercasing text
    - Removing punctuation and special characters using regular expressions
    - Removing stopwords to filter out non-informative words
-   - Lemmatization to reduce words to their base or root form -**TF-IDF Feature Extraction:** Converts the cleaned text data into a numerical format using the Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer, allowing machine learning models to process the text
+   - Lemmatization to reduce words to their base or root form
+- **TF-IDF Feature Extraction:** Converts the cleaned text data into a numerical format using the Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer, allowing machine learning models to process the text
--**Multi-Model Training and Evaluation:** Several classic machine learning models are trained and evaluated to find the best-performing classifier for this task, including:
+- **Multi-Model Training and Evaluation:** Several classic machine learning models are trained and evaluated to find the best-performing classifier for this task, including:
   - Logistic Regression
   - Decision Tree Classifier
   - Multinomial Naive Bayes